A dress of many patterns

 Contact me by email or sign-up for my newsletter if you’d like to get involved or get regular updates on this project.

 Please note all photos are courtesy of the Huron County Museum & Historic Gaol and are used with permission.
-Thank you to Patti Rean Lamb of the Huron County Museum & Historic Gaol for her support.
+Thank you to Huron County Museum & Historic Gaol for their support.